cosmicrafts/cosmicrafts-dao/src/frontend/src/assets/markdown/en/architecture.md

 - [x] **Community and Grants**: Supported by DFINITY's [funding](https://dfinity.org/grants) and a thriving [developer network](https://forum.dfinity.org/)
 - [x] **Expert R&D**: Backed by one of the most [innovative teams](https://dfinity.org/#team) in the tech industry

-::: info Competitive Advantage
+::: info Investment Advantage
-This eliminates many of the limitations found in other blockchains and cloud services, creating a foundation for faster, more efficient, and more secure applications.
+This technology stack eliminates many of the limitations found in other blockchains and cloud services, creating a foundation for faster, more efficient, and more secure applications—translating to better user experiences and stronger market positioning.
 :::

 ![DAO Architecture2](archimg2.webp)